CHURCHES WITHIN THE PRESENT

 This society was organized 5/15/1880 and

-worshiped in the school house located in what is now
+worshiped in the school house located in what is now the Lehigh Cemetery until

-the Lehigh Cemetery until 1888, when the Methodist Episcopal Church at
+1888, when the Methodist Episcopal Church at Daleville was purchased,

-location.
-In 1925 extensive renovations
+dismantled, and re-erected at the present location.
+In 1925 extensive renovations were begun that

-windows, and relocated the entrance and belfry.
+relocated the entrance and belfry.
+The

-The renovated building was dedicated 2/21/1926.
 See the 1926 journal, page 235, for more details.

 6. Hancock NY Emory United Methodist Church

-[included with the Wayne County PA
+[included with the Wayne

-churches]
+County PA churches]

 Address: 89 E. Main Street, town of Hancock NY